-Once the form has been completed, press Continue to launch Wireframer.
+Once the form has been completed, click Create wireframe to launch Wireframer.

-The wireframe created, enables you to define objects and actions, the same principle and manual techniques that are used in every automation build.
+The created wireframe enables you to define objects and actions, the same principle and manual techniques that are used in every automation build.
 At the top level, objects can be added.